 So, hutongs are never short of fun things to do.
 Loved Peking Opera?
 Then a class on painting the opera mask should be on your itinerary.
 The instructor, an art master, will share the history of Peking opera (meanwhile played in the background) before walking you through the process of painting your own mask, which can be taken home if you wish to.
 You can also get a feel of Chinese calligraphy under his tutorial as an extra bonus!

 Even the second and the third-time visitor find Shanghai a fast-changing place booming with new things.
 We compiled a list of 5 unique things to do in Shanghai a while ago, check them out for a great stay in Shanghai.

 The Chinese are obsessed with Feng Shui, an ancient principle of summoning prosperity and good luck.
 Hong Kong is known to incorporate Feng Shui into building the city in an impressive way that a tour following how they practice the principle today, would be quite interesting.
 Guided by a Feng Shui master, you will walk through a few of the city’s Feng Shui hot spots like a temple, a central square, and a bank, and study their key features that are believed to enjoy some of the best Feng Shui.

 One of the best ways to discover the soul of a place is, to stay in a local person’s home.
 The apartments we select are clean and spacious with western bathrooms.
 The hosts, both charismatic persons, speak fluent English and are happy to open their home to you.
-By staying a couple of nights, you will enjoy home cooked meals, visit local markets, square dance in the evening, learn how to play mahjong and many more that are impossible to obtain if staying in an empty hotel room!
+By staying a couple of nights, you will enjoy home-cooked meals, visit local markets, square dance in the evening, learn how to play mahjong, and many more that are impossible to obtain if staying in an empty hotel room!
 When it is about time to depart, you and the host are very likely to have become intimate friends.

 Living room and the guest room of one of the homes.